Alec Baldwin Insults Donald Trump Again, This Time With Russian ‘Make America Great Again’ Baseball Cap

 There’s no love lost between Alec Baldwin and the President-elect Donald Trump.
-As the Presidential inauguration approaches, the 58-year-old actor shows no sign of letting up, this time taking to Instagram to post a selfie of himself wearing a baseball cap with the Trump slogan “make America great again” on it but in Russian, The Independent reports.
+As the Presidential inauguration approaches, the 58-year-old actor shows no sign of letting up, this time taking to Instagram to post a selfie of himself wearing a baseball cap with the Trump slogan “make America great again” on it but in Russian, according to The Independent.
 As of this writing, the Instagram photo has been “liked” 22,697 times.

-Baldwin’s latest trolling of Trump came just after an intensive investigation conducted by the FBI and the CIA revealed that Vladimir Putin made moves to influence the US Presidential-election in the Republican candidate’s favor.
+Baldwin’s latest trolling of Trump came just after an intensive investigation conducted by the FBI and the CIA revealed that Vladimir Putin made moves to influence the U.S. Presidential-election in the Republican candidate’s favor.
 The notion that Trump and the Russian government are in cahoots with each other are bolstered even further by some of the President-elect’s latest tweets.

 Alec Baldwin Trolls Donald Trump Again — But This Time in Russian https://t.co/0lt2ugYQNI